This paper specifies the Governance module of the Cosmos SDK, which was first described in the Cosmos Whitepaper in June 2016.

 Governance address

-will be the main validator address generated at account creation.
+Later, we may add permissioned keys that could only sign txs from certain modules.
+For the MVP, the Governance address will be the main validator address generated at account creation.
 This address corresponds to a different PrivKey than the CometBFT PrivKey which is responsible for signing consensus messages.
 Validators thus do not have to sign governance transactions with the sensitive CometBFT PrivKey.

 Burnable Params